When Is the Best Time

 This is not a beach and definitely not recommended for children.
 Getting here by rental car is tricky on this bumpy gravel road.
-We had a jeep; therefore, we could reach this awesome place easily.
+We had a jeep; therefore, we could reach this fantastic place easily.
 Google is not updated and leads you the wrong way.
-These are one-way roads, and you have to make a U-turn on LZ 2 north to get back to the south and the access road.
+These are one-way roads, and you must make a U-turn on LZ 2 north to return to the south and the access road.

 Entering these gorgeous natural pools is at your own risk.
 There are lots of pools along the coast.
 Even if it doesn’t look dangerous, the waves are treacherous.
 The wind was too strong during our visit, and the waves were sometimes too powerful, smashing into the pools.

 Proper shoes are essential for climbing over sharp volcanic rocks to the pools.
 We sat here for hours, watched the spectacular scenery and enjoyed the breathtaking sunset.
-For me one of the most fascinating places, especially on a windy day and on top of not being crowded due to the remote location.
+For me, it is one of the most fascinating places, especially on a windy day and on top of not being crowded due to the remote location.

 Parking alternative at the desalination plant and a 3 km – 45 minutes long walk.
 (Locus Map)